netdata/blog/content/posts/redefining-monitoring-netdata.md

     less than a millisecond.

     This provides immediate visibility and greater granularity into the state and performance of the infrastructure and applications, such as observing short-lived spikes or gaps.
-It is especially useful in today’s cloud environments, where the performance of the infrastructure is neither linear nor predictable.
+It is especially useful in today's cloud environments, where the performance of the infrastructure is neither linear nor predictable.

     Without high resolution (1s granularity) metrics, we are actually blind.
 We can only have a helicopter view of the